Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 And, with a singular thought - you both simply _became_

-### Activated
+### ::Activated
-_This_ is the essence of resonant computation - synchronizing disparate thoughts across computers through the shared passing of space and time.
+_This_ is the essence of resonant computation - synchronizing disparate _thoughts_ across computers through the shared passing of space and time.

 _"That's fucking absurd!"_ - yes, _**WE KNOW!**_  ...pretty cool, huh!?